주 콘텐츠로 건너뛰기

 A frequently asked questions page—or an FAQ page for short—is a key part of a knowledge base because it addresses your customers’ most common questions and is useful at all stages of the customer journey.
 FAQs start with a question and then provide a concise answer.

-Why are FAQ pages important to have?
+Why are FAQ pages important for good customer service?

 FAQs are important for a few reasons, including: